robotjackie/portfolio/_projects/04_Arduino_cam.md

 <br/>

 Specifically, the OV7670 uses a YCbCr422 format.
-This is a strange format where 1 byte is given to Y, Cb, and Cr each, which seems like each pixel is 3 bytes.
+This is a strange format where 1 byte is given to Y, Cb, and Cr each, which makes it seem like each pixel is 3 bytes.
 But two consecutive pixels share the same Cb and Cr values.
-So for two pixels, there is Y1, Y2, Cb1, Cr1, which is 4 bytes per 2 pixels, or an average of 2 bytes/pixel.
+So for two pixels, there are only four values, Y1, Y2, Cb1, Cr1, which is 4 bytes per 2 pixels, or an average of 2 bytes/pixel.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/YCbCr_pixels.jpg?raw=true"></center>